Graylog2/documentation/pages/ideas_explained.rst

 ==========================

 The Graylog project was started by Lennart Koopmann some time around 2009.
-Back then the most prominent log management software vendor issued a quote for a one year license of their product that was so high that he decided to write a log management system himself.
-Now you might call this a bit over optimisting (*I'll build this in two weeks*, end of quote) but the situation was
+Back then the most prominent log management software vendor issued a quote for a one year license of their product that was so expensive that he decided to write a log management system himself.
+Now you might call this a bit over optimistic (*I'll build this in two weeks*, end of quote) but the situation was
 hopeless: There was basically no other product on the market and especially no open source alternatives.

 The log management market today